US Fulbright Logo

 • Your preferences regarding geographic location (urban or rural areas)

-Your preferences will be taken into consideration, although acceptance and placement will ultimately be determined by the Commission and award co-sponsors in accordance with each program's needs.
+Your preferences will be taken into consideration, although acceptance and placement will ultimately be determined by the Commission and Award Co-sponsors in accordance with each program's needs.

-Foreign Language Proficiency
+Foreign Language Evaluation (FLE) Form

 Please make sure to include the Language Self-Evaluation and Foreign Language Evaluation in your Fulbright Online Application.